I. WHAT IS A CONTRACT?

 b.
 Equal value not required

 c.
-Exception-if already a preexisting legal duty to perform
+Exception-if already a preexisting legal duty

 (antecedent duty rule)